 Newborn screening, beginning with implementation of the 'PKU test' for phenylketonuria in the early 1960's, is one of the most successful public health programs in the US.
 Within days of birth, blood samples are collected via heel stick onto Guthrie filter paper cards, and samples are screened for a panel of biomarkers for treatable, congenital disorders.

-The goal of newborn screening is to readily identify and rapidly treat, delay or prevent illness, mental retardation, or death.
-The New York State program at the Wadsworth Center screens all infants born in NYS for more than 40 conditions including metabolic disorders, hemoglobinopathies, congenital hypothyroidism, cystic fibrosis (CF), severe combined immunodeficiency (SCID) and lysosomal storage disorders.
+The goal of newborn screening is to readily identify and rapidly treat, delay or prevent illness, intellectual disability, or death.
+The New York State Newborn Screening Program at the Wadsworth Center screens all infants born in NYS for more than 40 conditions including inherited metabolic disorders, hemoglobinopathies, congenital hypothyroidism, cystic fibrosis (CF), severe combined immunodeficiency (SCID) and lysosomal storage disorders.

-Other interests include improving existing newborn screening mutation panels and addressing challenges to implementation of next generation sequencing in the newborn screening setting.
+Other interests include improving existing newborn screening mutation panels and addressing challenges to implementation of next generation sequencing and expanded genetic screening in the newborn screening setting.
 The ultimate goal is to translate knowledge gained from these studies into routine public health practice.